 Luckily, we both have backgrounds that enable us to work anywhere in the country.
 Jason works full-time telecommute for a Fortune 50 company and Sheena does freelance photography and manages an e-commerce business.
 Since we both must have an internet connection to work, we always check the T-Mobile 4G LTE coverage map before traveling to a new area.
 Remote parks and towns are saved for weekends and holidays. 🙂 For help on landing a telecommute job, check out Jason’s blog post here.

 What do you do for internet?

 We both have WiFi mobile hotspots with service from T-Mobile.
 Anywhere we have 4G LTE service, we are able to connect any internet device (such as our laptops, Roku, Smart TV) with surprisingly good speeds.
 We have an LG Smart TV and two Samsung S7 phones, which when paired allow for screen mirroring.
 This allows us to display movies and TV shows from our phone in HD on our LG TV.
 This is great if you have an unlimited data plan.
 All major carriers offer mobile hotspots but at the time we swapped carriers, T-Mobile had the best deal with the best coverage for our needs.
+If you’re interested in switching to T-Mobile, click our affiliate link here!
 Read more about connectivity on the road here.

 Can I rent Mavis for a weekend?

 Eventually!
 Our future plan is for her to retire in our backyard somewhere on a coast or in the mountains as a posh Airbnb rental.
 Until then, we roam the country in search of that perfect place.

 What kind of camera do you use?